PracticalML/Kaggle/README.md

 Note that when you launch this AMI:

+- Only launch this AMI on a `g2.2xlarge` instance.
 - Since I've created the AMI in `us-west-2` you must use an EC2 keypair created in `us-west-2`, and also launch your instances there too.
 If needed I can make the instance in different regions too.
 - Set up the security group to allow access to TCP port 8192.
 - When the instance is launched use the public DNS entry to access `http://<public DNS name>:8192`.
 This will give you access to a IPython Notebook server.